Hate, Violence, and Trauma: Talking with Children

-Last weekend, fifty people died in a nightclub patronized by Orlando, Florida’s LGBTQ community after a person opened fire with two assault weapons.
-As with the April, 2013 Boston Marathon bombing and school shootings in Newtown, Connecticut and so many other places where acts of violence have occurred, one need not have been present at the scene to feel unnerved, angry, or shaken.
+Hateful and violent rallies of white supremacists are news we cannot ignore.
+As with the 2016 killings in an Orlando, Florida nightclub, the 2015 murders in a Charleston, South Carolina black church, the 2013 Boston Marathon bombing, and school shootings in Newtown, Connecticut and so many other places where acts of violence have occurred, one need not have been present at the scene to feel unnerved, angry, or shaken.

-These resources, developed or suggested by Unitarian Universalist Association (UUA) staff, may help you process today's disquieting events emotionally and spiritually for yourself, in your family, and with others in your faith community.
+These resources, developed or suggested by Unitarian Universalist Association (UUA) staff, may help you, your family, and others in your faith community.

 - Making Meaning after Disaster (PDF) by Sarah Gibb Millspaugh, a Tapestry of Faith workshop for congregations, posted by the UUA Resource Development Office